By MARINA WATERS

 “I want my kids to walk in and them not be able to tell the difference.
 Just so those kids feel better about themselves.
 So they don’t feel like they stick out.”

 Since the beginning of last year’s Back to School Bash, the goal has been to provide every student with the supplies, but it’s also been to help build student self-esteem.

 “You could tell a difference in the confidence in these kids because they weren’t having to go ask the teachers, ‘Can I go to Mrs. Whitson and get a new backpack?’
 They came in that first day with that new stuff,” Whitson said.
 “They weren’t the ones that didn’t have the notebooks that the teacher asked for.
 And they weren’t having to go ask for it—they had it already.”

-Whitson said the carnival-style event — which will feature inflatables, games and free food — will give students the chance to “win” their school supplies through the different games at the bash, all
+Whitson said the carnival-style event — which will feature inflatables, games and free food — will give students the chance to “win” their school supplies through the different games at the bash, all while having fun.

 She also said it gives the students who might not need as much assistance to still play games and enjoy the event.
 It will also give parents a chance to casually meet their child’s teacher before the school’s open house.
 Meanwhile, kids will be able to get their school supplies while families have the opportunity to take home any soap or shampoo they might need that will also be available at the event.

 For West View Head Principal Patton Gamble, what’s most memorable from last year’s inaugural event were the parent volunteers who offered free haircuts to students.